fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 # Command to display current value of variable SYNTH_SIZING
 echo $::env(SYNTH_SIZING)

-# Command to set new value for SYNTH_STRATEGY
+# Command to set new value for SYNTH_SIZING
 set ::env(SYNTH_SIZING) 1

 # Command to display current value of variable SYNTH_DRIVING_CELL to check whether it's the proper cell or not